-According to the Urban Institute's report, The Nonprofit Sector in Brief 2015, from 2003 to 2013, the number of nonprofit organizations registered with the IRS was 1.41 million, an increase of 2.8 percent from 2003.
-In 2014, total private giving from individuals, foundations, and businesses totaled $358.38 billion, an increase of just over 5 percent from 2013 after adjusting for inflation.
-According to Giving USA, total charitable giving rose for the fifth consecutive year in 2014.
+According to the Urban Institute's report, The Nonprofit Sector in Brief 2018, approximately 1.56 million nonprofit organizations were registered in 2015 with the Internal Revenue Service (IRS), an increase of 10.4 percent from 2005.
+In 2017, total private giving from individuals, foundations, and businesses totaled $410.02 billion (Giving USA Foundation), an increase of 3 percent from 2016 (after adjusting for inflation).
+According to Giving USA, total charitable giving rose for the fourth consecutive year in 2017.

 The following information from the report provides some background of the nonprofit sector in the United States:

-- These 1.41 million organizations contain a diverse range of nonprofits, including art, health, education, and advocacy nonprofits; labor unions; and business and professional associations.
+- This number includes a diverse range of nonprofits, including art, health, education, and advocacy nonprofits; labor unions; and business and professional associations.

-- The nonprofit sector contributed an estimated $905.9 billion to the US economy in 2015, or approximately 5.4 percent of the country’s gross domestic product (GDP).
+- The nonprofit sector contributed an estimated $985.4 billion to the US economy in 2015, or approximately 5.4 percent of the country’s gross domestic product (GDP).

 - The time volunteers spent in 2017 was worth an estimated $195 billion.